marceloF5/boxing/README.md

 <h2 style="color:red" align="center"> 🥊 Boxing </h3>

+## :: Goals

+This project has a goals to explorer examples for monorepo, microfrontend, tests (using jest), CI, Design System and React ecosystem.

 ## :rocket: Overview

 Boxing is an example of the project for architecture fundamentals and studies.
-This project will help us understand tightly how we can build our structure and architecture using the power of WEBPACK.
+This project will also help us understand tightly how we can build our structure and architecture using the power of WEBPACK.

-This project also has a goals to explorer examples for monorepo, microfrontend, tests (using jest), CI, Design System and React ecosystem.

 ## 🤖 Contributing